 One of our most successful programs at Chey has been our IT lab which opened in 2008.
 Although housed within the Primary School, it currently only offers MS Office classes for Grades 10-12 which run after school 6 days a week and are consistently full.

 Recognizing the importance of digital literacy and the need to start young, we want to get middle school students familiar with technology, using digital tools and learning how to research with them – so that they can then be more successful in the courses we offer at high school level.

 To do this, we are expanding our IT Tech offerings, building new ‘Explore’ classes into Grades 7-9.

 We first tried this back in 2014 and sadly failed; we had the wrong teacher, terrible internet, and a poorly thought-out strategy.
 We didn’t understand the initial obstacles, but we’ve now learned from those lessons.
 And COVID gave us the chance to seriously retool this class which we are now ready to resurrect.

-Curriculum development began in July 2021 with our Operations Director Christin leading Field Director Sothy and Tech teacher Saveth, who has taught Media classes and Robotic Legos at Tchey since 2012.
+Curriculum development began in July 2021 with our Operations Director Christin leading Field Director Sothy and Tech teacher Saveth, who has taught Media classes and Robotic Legos at Chey since 2012.

 Teaching in Cambodia tends towards the ‘Chalk & Talk’ method with a heavy emphasis on learning by rote.
 Saveth is an invaluable PLF treasure, and has perfected how to move himself out of the way – allowing students to discover for themselves, while being on hand to guide and steer as required.